 A few months back I brought a new daysac.
 Once I had it I began to add a few useful things to it, and now that I think about it my choices did parallel the Shinobi-rokugu.

 - One of the first things I added was a hat.
 In fact I added two.
-One is my much travelled broad brimmed boonie hat.
+One is my much traveled broad-brimmed boonie hat.
 The second is a lightweight synthetic headover that can serve as a cold weather hat, neck warmer and so forth.

 - I’ve not added a rope and grappling hook, but I did add a ball of string to provide useful cordage.
 Perhaps I should add a hank of paracord too.

-- I put a bandana in the bag too, and usually carry one in my pocket, so that is my Tenugui equivalent.
+- I put a bandanna in the bag too, and usually carry one in my pocket, so that is my Tenugui equivalent.

 - Not yet added, but when travelling my daysac usually carries a notepad and spare pen in a plastic bag.
 Perhaps I should consider some chalk.

 - Medicines.
 I will be adding a few aspirin, plasters and dicholorfenic.
 When I travel with this bag a bottle of insect repellent and sunscreen will doubtless be added.

 - My fire kit is a spare disposable lighter and a couple of nightlight candles.
 The latter can be used to get a fire going and can also be used for illumination.